ietf-wg-cellar/ebml-specification/specification.markdown

 Global Elements are EBML Elements whose EBMLLastParent part of the path has a GlobalPlaceholder.
-Because it is the last Parent part of the path, a Global Element might also have an EBMLParentPath parts in its path.
+Because it is the last Parent part of the path, a Global Element might also have EBMLParentPath parts in its path.
 In this case the Global Element can only be found within this EBMLParentPath path, i.e. it's not fully "global".